DarkJaslo/Horaris-FIB/README.md

   5. To end all subjects, type <tt>end</tt>.
   6. After said <tt>end</tt>, you can write the names of mandatory subjects (that will be included in every schedule forcefully) as seen in the example.
   7. I recommend using very short names, with two characters.
+  8. The first number in input files specifies the number of subjects you want the schedule to have.

 ## [Español] Generador de horarios sencillo para la FIB-UPC